 This literature of sublime sexuality maintains a mediation with the psychoanalytic clinic.
 The clinical discourse on the tenuous sexual relation can serve as an intuitive thread.
 World literature provides a choreography of the geo-historical pulsation of sexuality, and this dance is tenuous in a sense like the maternal relation which the Kleinian analyst seeks to maintain.
 The clinical sublimation proceeds by holding split apart pieces together, and enduring their painful unification though different phases and perspectives.
 In a similar way, capitalism splits the earth into phallic ethno-nationalist part-objects, while world literature is the painful work of establishing planetary continuities.

 Sexuality may accept being trafficked as a whore, but there is the question of whether this acceptance is active or passive, and whether the trafficker comes under her spell.
-The question is whether sexuality remains a power reserved from the market – a suspended power of non-action which reserves itself in potential.
-Where the Kleinian clinic treated containment as a maternal relation, containment can also be considered as this potential for sexuality not to act sexually.
-This reservation can deliver sexuality back into the infinite of the dimension of the sublime.
-This way desire is liberated for the infinity of a planetary alterity – behind the mountains, across the sea, when the spring returns.
+The question is whether sexuality reserves itself from the market – a suspended power of inaction or potential.
+The maternal containment relation described in the Kleinian clinic could imply this potential for sexuality not to act sexually.
+This reserve can deliver sexuality back into the infinite of the dimension of the sublime.
+This corresponds with the auto-affection of transcendental imagination in Heidegger’s Kantbuch.
+This reservation liberates desire for the infinity of a planetary other – behind the mountains, across the sea, when the spring returns.